vitaliemiron/insomniac-StyleLint/README.md

 A [Stylelint][] config that sorts CSS properties the way [Recess][] did and Bootstrap [did][]/[does][].

+Stylelint is a tool that reports bad code in your CSS files.
+It helps to enforce the consistent code and prevents you from making errors in your stylesheets.
+It is highly configurable.

 \*With some modifications & additions for modern properties.

 ## Sort config